Ura Kazuki

 Ura Kazuki (宇良 和輝) is a Japanese professional sumo wrestler from Neyagawa, Osaka.
 After winning a gold medal in sumo at the 2013 World Combat Games, he made his professional debut in 2015, wrestling with the Kise stable and he won the jonokuchi division championship in his first tournament.
 He reached the top makuuchi division in March 2017, but a pair of serious injuries led to two extended layoffs, and his rank dropped to the lowest since his debut tournament, and it was three and a half years before he returned to top-level competition.
 He has two kinboshi, or gold stars, for defeating a yokozuna.

 Ura's highest rank has been komusubi, which he achieved in January 2024.
-His unpredictable style has made him a favourite with tournament crowds.
+His unpredictable style and willingness to use rare kimarite have made him a favourite with tournament crowds.

 Amateur career

 While attending the School of Education, Kwansei Gakuin University, Ura was a member of the sumo club.
 He competed in sumo at the 2013 World Combat Games at Saint Petersburg, Russia, winning a gold medal in the lightweight division.